-Dark chocolate is an illness-battling all-rounder, with evidence to suggest that its high antioxidant content has the potential to lower blood pressure, reduce the risk of cardiovascular disease and improve blood flow.
-It’s believed that the flavanols found in dark chocolate can stimulate the endothelium (the lining of the arteries) to produce nitric oxide, which in turn relaxes the arteries and as a result, lower blood pressure.
+Dark chocolate is an illness-battling all-rounder, with evidence to suggest that it’s high antioxidant content has the potential to lower blood pressure, reduce the risk of cardiovascular disease and improve blood flow.
+It’s believed that the flavanols found in dark chocolate can stimulate the endothelium (the lining of the arteries) to produce nitric oxide, which in turn relaxes the arteries and as a result, lowers blood pressure.
 This relaxing effect may be minimal, but every little helps.

 It gives you an energy boost